O-R-G/open-records-generator/readme.md

 `AuthType Basic`
 `Require valid-user`

-set permissions 777 for config/settings.store to allow preferences storage

 requires mysql database configuration using the following template: `db/3.3.sql` and corresponding credentials added in `config/config.php`.

 requires license for commercial use in `static/license.txt`.

+set permissions 777 for config/settings.store to allow preferences storage

+copy config-sample.php to config.php, modify as required